paulocerez/concepts-of-programming/README.md

 ### Scoping Best Practices
 - Use block scope for variables that need to be accessed within a specific block
-- Use lexical scoping to avoid variable conflicts
 - Use closures to manage state and behavior
 - Use descriptive variable names
 - Limit the use of global variables